 AIAA provides students at Rice with both academic and practical challenges that no course, and no other student organization, offers.
 We provide Rice students with aerospace design experiences to develop both technical and leadership skills, and we hope to encourage Rice to expand its aerospace education offerings so that students interested in the future of airplane design can begin formal studies as undergraduates.
-This academic year, as the Rice Flight competition team, we are competing in the international 2025 SAE Aero Design competition, in both the Regular and Advanced divisions, aiming to improve on our strong first-year performance in 2024.
+Last year, as the Rice Flight competition team, we competed in the international 2025 SAE Aero Design Advanced competition, and won third place for our design.
+This academic year, we are aiming to improve on this strong performance in the 2026 competition.

 ● |